 Below you’ll find responses to several Frequently Asked Questions.
-As you know, information is changing on a daily basis, and we will do our best to provide you with new information as it becomes available.
+As you know, circumstances continue to evolve, and we will do our best to provide you with new information as it becomes available.

 Who determines IAWAH’s response to COVID-19